Thank you for your interest in UIC Business.

 A first year applicant is a current high school student (including those with college credit) or high school graduates who have not attended a college/university.

-UIC Business Scholars is a selective leadership development and scholarship program for top performing, highly motivated undergraduates.
-Learn about the Business Scholars program and application requirements for first year applicants.
+UIC Business Scholars is a selective leadership development program for top performing, highly motivated undergraduates.
+Learn about the Business Scholars program and application requirements on our UIC Business Scholars page.

 Guidelines for transfer applicants to Bachelor of Science (BS) degree programs:

-- Applicants with international coursework will be required to submit a syllabus in English for all courses.
-A minimum of 3 semesters to graduate with a UIC Business bachelor’s degree should be expected for international applicants with 3 or more years of undergraduate coursework.
+Applicants with international coursework will be required to submit a syllabus in English for all courses.
+International applications with three or more years of undergraduate coursework should expect to complete a minimum of three semesters in order to graduate with a UIC Business bachelor’s degree.

 Guidelines for transfer applicants to Bachelor of Business Administration (BBA) Degree Completion program:

 - Visit the Bachelor’s of Business Administration Completion Program page for BBA specific admission criteria.

 UIC Business is unable to consider second bachelor’s degree applicants.
 We encourage students to consider a master’s degree program in lieu of pursuing a second bachelor’s degree.
 Please contact firstname.lastname@example.org for information about our graduate programs.

 At UIC Business, our expert faculty provide a real-world education to meet the challenges of today’s business environment.
 All this really means one thing: we are helping students succeed in and after college.

 UIC Future Leaders in Business Heading link